nonomal/Termix/README.md

 - **SSH Tunnel Management** - Create and manage SSH tunnels with automatic reconnection and health monitoring
 - **Remote File Editor** - Edit files directly on remote servers with syntax highlighting, file management features (uploading, removing, renaming, deleting files)
 - **SSH Host Manager** - Save, organize, and manage your SSH connections with tags and folders
-- **Server Stats** - View CPU, memory, and HDD usage on any SSH server
+- **ServerComponent Stats** - View CPU, memory, and HDD usage on any SSH server
 - **User Authentication** - Secure user management with admin controls and OIDC support with more auth types planned
 - **Modern UI** - Clean interface built with React, Tailwind CSS, and Shadcn